groblet/elden-ring-builds/builds/executioners-greataxe-str-faith.md

 - **Dexterity → 9** — Leave at base.
 This build uses Fire affinity, which removes Dex scaling.
 - **Intelligence → 7** — Leave at base.
 Not relevant to this build.
 - **Faith → 25** — Required to cast both incantations and use the Dragon Communion Seal effectively.
-- **Arcane → 11** — Slight investment for minor Dragon Communion Seal scaling and softcap considerations.
+- **Arcane → 9** — Trimmed from 11.
+Arcane scaling on the Dragon Communion Seal does **not** apply to Weapon Buff or Healing incantations (see Phase 2), so the extra 2 points were doing nothing for this specific spell loadout.

 **Expected Outcome:** A balanced spread that hits the 60 Vigor survival benchmark, 87 effective Strength, and 25 Faith for full incantation access — all at exactly RL125.